 You will want to form an ability to be accountable for what you are trying to achieve.
 Examples of this include hiring a coach, writing a contract for yourself which states what happens when you miss something you've committed to.
 In your habit contract, you should write your objective, the consequence, and what you will do for accountability.

 The objective could be I will hit a calorie goal within 100 calories each day.
 Consequently, if I fall outside this objective, I will not be able to order takeaway next week.
 Accountability I will fill in a spreadsheet as my evidence shows me a run-down of my weekly calorie intake to visually show me if I have achieved my goal each day.

 Have a plan for when things don't go to plan.

-Never miss … twice.
-An example if you're trying to eat more vegetables and you go a day without eating any vegetables make sure the next day you get your daily intake of vegetables in to get you back on track.
+Never miss X twice.
+For example, if you're trying to eat more vegetables and you go a day without eating any vegetables make sure the next day you get your daily intake of vegetables in to get you back on track.
 Never miss two consecutive opportunities.

 Conclusion: if you want a habit to last you need to be willing to make it a part of your long-term lifestyle.
 For true behaviour change to occur you need to change your identity.